DinoChiesa/se-partner-bootcamp/loadgen/README.md

 4. For the values "another_client_id_here" and "another_client_secret_here" , you have two options: Leave them as is, or, create a new developer app, and place the new values there.

 5. In either case, with this configuration, you are instructing runload to select the first pair of values at a rate of 20/(20+10) = 66% of the time, and the second pair of values at 10/(20+10) = 33% of the time.
-Obviously if you leave the second client_id as "another_client_id_here", the oauth proxy will not grant a token for such a request.
+This uses a "Weighted random selection" function that is part of runload.
+(Examine the sequences section closely to see how this works).
+Obviously if you have left the second client_id as "another_client_id_here", the oauth proxy will not grant a token for such a request.
 That's ok though - the point is not to have all 200 status codes.
 The point of driving traffic is to show a mix of transactions, some of which are failures or errors.

 6. You may wonder, Why have a context at all?
 Why use variable replacement in these outbound requests?
 Here's why: You can tell runload to modify that context with data from responses, which can then be used in subsequent calls.
 For example, you can extract the returned access_token, and insert it into the context, and then use that token in subsequent calls.
 This is what the "extracts" configuration is doing in the model.json file.